-Email Attack: This attack features an email that seemingly originates from a brand that services electrical contracts, but is actually a spoofed domain.
-The attacker begins by claiming they are a private investigator and that they are a part of an agency that compromises accounts, and they have discovered a plot to blackmail the recipient but is not specific on what that is exactly.
-The email goes on to claim they have negotiated a price with the agency they are working with and decided to give the recipient a discount, to be paid in bitcoin, in exchange for deleting the evidence that could damage the recipient's reputation and career.
+The email continues, claiming that they have negotiated a price with the agency they are working with and decided to give the recipient a discount, to be paid in bitcoin, in exchange for deleting the evidence that could damage the recipient's reputation and career.
 If the recipient chooses to ignore the warning, the attackers threaten to release the information.

-Urgency: The letter uses extortive tactics to demand action from the recipient.
-The recipient is coerced into paying $2,500 to the attacker through a Bitcoin wallet within two days.
-By ensuring that any and all information the attackers have obtained will be deleted, this provides a strong incentive for victims to pay attackers the ransom.
+The letter uses extortive tactics to demand action from the recipient, who is coerced into paying $2,500 to the attacker through a bitcoin wallet within two days.
+By ensuring that any and all information the attackers have obtained will be deleted, it provides a strong incentive for victims to pay attackers the ransom.

-Spoofed Sender: The sender is impersonating a brand ’trumbo.biz’, however the email authentication is failing indicating the sender is spoofing the domain.
+In addition, the sender is impersonating a brand ’trumbo.biz’, however, the email authentication fails, indicating the sender is spoofing the domain.
 By appearing to originate from a company domain, the recipient is given the impression the domain has been “hacked” so that when victims receive the attackers' message, they are more likely to believe the attackers' claims.

 Abnormal stopped this email due to the unusual sender, spoofed email address, and the financial request.
 By understanding the intent of this email, we can understand that this is an extortion scheme that may be trying to steal information or money.

 To learn more about how to protect your employees from extortion, see a demo of the Abnormal platform today.